ndhu410421304/VRDL2019FALL-Instance-Segmentation/README.md

 - [fvcore](https://github.com/facebookresearch/fvcore/): `pip install git+https://github.com/facebookresearch/fvcore`
 - pycocotools: `pip install cython; pip install git+https://github.com/philferriere/cocoapi.git#subdirectory=PythonAPI`
 - VS2019(no test in older version)/CUDA10.1(no test in older version)
+* Self Note: The installation of pycocotools may be influence by some library, so the installation order may be importance.
+Make sure to open a new environment for minimum the risk of crash the environment.

 ### several files must be changed by manually.
 ```